Francois Dulysse

-François André Dulysse (born April 13, 1999) is a professional footballer who plays as a defender for Central Valley Fuego FC in USL League One.
-Born in the United States, he represents the Haiti national team.
+François André Dulysse (born April 13, 1999) is a Haitian professional footballer who plays as a defender.
+Born in the United States, he plays for the Haiti national team.

 Career

 Youth, College & Amateur

 Dulysse played with USSDA side Boca United in Florida, before spending time with Portland Timbers in 2016 whilst graduating from Beaverton High School.

 In 2016, Dulysse played college soccer at the University of Central Florida, where he went on to make 23 appearances for the Knights over three seasons.
 In 2019, Dulysse transferred to Manhattan College and went on to play 15 games for the Jaspers.
 He missed a full senior year due to the COVID-19 pandemic.